 Hard forks can be implemented for a variety of reasons, including to:

-• Patch up security flaws — by closing off access to the old blockchain, holes in security can also be closed off.
+- Patch up security flaws — by closing off access to the old blockchain, holes in security can also be closed off.

-• Create a new version of the cryptocurrency altogether
+- Create a new version of the cryptocurrency altogether.

-The miners who add new blocks to the blockchain must unanimously agree to a hard fork before developers implement it.
+The crypto miners who add new blocks to the blockchain must unanimously agree to a hard fork before developers implement it.
 That way miners can be sure to contribute new blocks correctly.

 What happens to cryptocurrency after a hard fork?